influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/view-functions/aggregates.md

 1970-01-01T00:00:00Z   between 3 and 6 feet
 ```

-The query returns the most frequent field value in the `level description` field key and in the `h2o_feet` measurement.
+Returns the most frequent field value in the `level description` field key and in the `h2o_feet` measurement.

 ##### Calculate the mode field value associated with each field key in a measurement